Here you can find general information about the 2025 Accolades

 This category celebrates organisations, settings or projects working with children, young people and families to help them achieve what matters to them.
 We welcome entries from across childcare, play, early years and social care that provide high standards of care and help children and young people shine.

-Entries could come from residential social care settings, community-based or statutory services.
+Entries could include residential social care settings, community-based or statutory services.
 For example, those supporting young people who’ve recently left care, residential homes, fostering or adoption services.
 Or it could be an early years, play or childcare setting that gives the children it supports an excellent start in life.

 Developing and inspiring the workforce